Icinga/icinga2/doc/22-selinux.md

 If you experience any problems while running in enforcing mode try to reproduce it in permissive mode.
 If the problem persists it is not related to SELinux because in permissive mode SELinux will not deny anything.

-After some feedback Icinga 2 is now running in a enforced domain, but still adds also some rules for other necessary services so no problems should occure at all.
+After some feedback Icinga 2 is now running in a enforced domain, but still adds also some rules for other necessary services so no problems should occur at all.
 But you can help to enhance the policy by testing Icinga 2 running confined by SELinux.

 Please add the following information to [bug reports](https://icinga.com/community/):